-The cat biscuits taste of chicken, and are shaped as large round circular balls.
-These balls may seem a touch large when you first look at them, but their larger size is actually beneficial to your cat, since it helps to prevent your Maine Coon cat eating as quickly, therefore aiding their digestion.
+The cat biscuits taste chicken and are shaped as large round circular balls.
+These balls may seem a touch large when you first look at them, but their larger size is actually beneficial to your cat, since it helps to prevent your Maine Coon cat from eating as quickly, therefore aiding their digestion.

 Every Cat’s Different

 All cats have their own personal tastes and preferences.
-Although the majority of Maine Coons love this dry cat food, there will always be one that doesn’t, so consider starting your large cat on this smaller 2 kg dry food bag from Amazon.
+Although the majority of Maine Coons love this dry cat food, there will always be one that doesn’t.

 2. Meowing Heads